 - A. OC LAFCO Apportionment Received at the beginning of the fiscal year.
 Amount is equal to the approved operating budget and is split three ways among the County, the Cities, and the Special Districts.
-Revenues are recorded in the general fund. - B. Application and Processing Fees Provided by incoming project applications.
+Revenues are recorded in the general fund. - B. Application and Processing Fees Provided by incoming project application.
 Filing fees and time and material deposits are collected to offset costs associated with applications and vary with each project.
 Filing fees are not budgeted as revenue due to the uncertainty of when applications are filed.
-These fees are accounted for by project and are recorded in a separate special fund. - C. Interest Income Interest on investments held by the County and the Local Agency Investment Fund or other investments permitted by Commission policy.
-Interest income is recorded in the general fund. - D. Other Income Miscellaneous revenues, including copies of agenda packets, minutes, and meeting tapes.
+These fees are accounted for by the project manager and recorded in a separate special fund. - C. Interest Income Interest on investments held by the County, the Local Agency Investment Fund (LAIF), Orange County Investment Pool (OC Fund), Public Agency Retirement Services (PARS), or other investments permitted by Commission policy.
+Interest income held by the County, LAIF, and OC Fund is recorded in the general fund.
+Interest income held by the PARS is recorded in the PARS benefits trust account. - D. Other Income Miscellaneous revenues, including copies of agenda packets, minutes, and meeting tapes.
 Other income is recorded in the general fund.